Improving the coordination of HIV prevention for Africa’s young people

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: National Department of Health (NDoH)

 Overall term: 2018 to 2020

-The programme strengthens partners in the Eastern Cape province and its districts of Buffalo City, Nelson Mandela Bay and Alfred Nzo in the following fields of action:
+The programme works to strengthen partners within the Eastern Cape Province in the districts of Buffalo City Metro, Nelson Mandela Bay and Alfred Nzo.
+It is comprised of the following areas of intervention:

-In the preceding phase, the programme supported the provision of youth-friendly services at health facilities in Alfred Nzo district.
-Thanks to the efforts of subcontractor Health Focus and the Enhancing Care Foundation, 60 clinics can now be considered youth-friendly.
-This is also reflected in the improved evaluations of services by young patients.
+Prior to its current term, the programme helped improving the quality of adolescent- and youth-friendly services at health care facilities in the district Alfred Nzo.
+Thanks to the commission of Health Focus and Enhancing Care Foundation, 60 clinics can be regarded as youth-friendly.
+Moreover, young patients have become increasingly satisfied with the quality of services offered.

 HEAIDS developed the successful radio education project ‘Future Beats’ that deals with topics related to HIV/AIDS.
 With the support of the programme, the weekly radio show now reaches over 720,000 young people in six provinces throughout South Africa.